corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/5 - Performance and Availability.md

 - Only NLB provides **both static DNS name and static IP**.
 - ALB provides a static DNS name but it does NOT provide a static IP.
 The reason being that AWS wants ELB to be accessible using a static endpoint, even if the underlying infrastructure that AWS manages changes.

+Network Load Balancer has one static IP address per AZ and you can attach an Elastic IP address to it.
+Application Load Balancers and Classic Load Balancers as a static DNS name.

+When using an Application Load Balancer to distribute traffic to your EC2 instances, the IP address you'll receive requests from will be the ALB's private IP addresses.
+To get the client's IP address, ALB adds an additional header called X-Forwarded-For contains the client's IP address.

 #### Stickiness / Session affinity
 ELB Sticky Session feature ensures traffic for the same client is always redirected to the same target (e.g., EC2 instance).
 This helps that the client does not lose his session data.